chronogolf/jobs/backend/booking_engine/README.md

 - Start times must be at multiples of 10 minutes. (i.e. 9:00 and 9:10 are valid but 9:03 is invalid)

+Example of a valid reservation: `{"starts_at": "2020-02-01T10:00:00.000-05:00", "player": "Anna"}` Example of an invalid reservation: `{"starts_at": "2020-02-01T06:25:00.000-05:00", "player": "John"}`

+What we want to assess:

+- is the candidate able to build upon previous understanding and code
+- is the candidate organizing their thoughts and code clearly

 ### Step 3 - Validate same-player reservations are 2 hours apart

 Then we'd like to add another requirement:

 - A player cannot book more than once within a 2 hours range

+Example of a valid reservation: `{"starts_at": "2020-02-01T12:00:00.000-05:00", "player": "Anna"}` Example of an invalid reservation: `{"starts_at": "2020-02-01T07:10:00.000-05:00", "player": "Mike"}`

+What we want to assess:

+- is the candidate able to search for core APIs behaviour

 ### API Design

 Now that we have some battle-tested reservation logic, how might we use this to build a REST API which allows players to book reservations?

+What we want to assess:

+- Can the candidate design simple systems
+- Does the candidate have previous experience with building APIs

 ### Scalability

 What considerations should we make if this reservation system needs to handle thousands of request per hour?

+What we want to assess:

+- Can the candidate think about more advanced architectural concerns
+- Does the candidate have previous experience in scalability OR
+- Is the candidate asking relevant questions to try to formulate an answer to a complex problem they don't know yet

 [crest]: https://cdn2.chronogolf.com/assets/logos/Github%20-%20Header.png